Miyake Island (Miyakejima) 三宅島

 There are excellent hiking trails around the volcano

-From Tokyo, take the overnight ferry from Takeshiba Pier (six hours), or fly from Chofu Airport on the outskirts of Tokyo, to Miyake Airport (50 minutes).
-There are also Tokyo Ai-Land Shuttle helicopters operating between Oshima Island, Mikura-jima Island and Hachijo-jima Island.
+From Tokyo, take the overnight ferry from Takeshiba Pier (around six hours), or fly from Chofu Airport on the outskirts of Tokyo to Miyake Airport (around 50 minutes).
+There are also Tokyo Ai-Land Shuttle helicopters operating between Miyakejima and Oshima, Mikurajima and Hachijojima .

-The waters off the islands are populated with richly colored tropical fish, and stunning corals.
-Enjoy the underwater world by snorkeling or scuba-diving.
-The entire island is designated as a part of the Fuji-Hakone-Izu National Park due to its unspoiled plant and animal life.
+The waters off the islands are populated with brightly colored tropical fish and stunning coral colonies.
+You can explore the underwater world by snorkeling or scuba diving.
+The entire island is part of the Fuji-Hakone-Izu National Park due to its unspoiled plant and animal life.

 Mt.
 Oyama, the main crater of the island's active volcano, is off limits.
 However, there are many other spots to see around the coast of the island, many of which are related to the volcanic history of this intriguing island.

 Take a walk along the Ako Lava Trail on the west coast of the island to see some of the formations created by past lava flows.
 Furusato Experience Village Furusato no Yu Hot Spring, located nearby, makes a great place to relax after your trek.

 The latest information may differ, so please check the official website.

 * The information on this page may be subject to change due to COVID-19.